NicholsMatt/Scope-EClub-Logo/README.md

-The idea for this project came W2AEW's video on YouTube.
+The idea for this project came W2AEW's video on YouTube (linked below).
 For an upcoming workshop for the OSU Electronics Club on "intro to hobby electronics" I decided it would be fun to be able to display our club logo on an oscilloscope.

 Overall the project was simple.
 Use this logo: